5 Ways To Simplify Your Self Care Routine

 3. Nurture Your Creativity & Passions

-Having fun and devoting time and energy to the things you love and feeling like you're in tune with some form of purpose are essential components of Self Care.
+Having fun and devoting time and energy to the things you love, gives you a feeling of being in tune with some form of purpose - this is an essential component of Self Care.

 Even if you feel that your life is not where you want it to be, or lacks meaning, it's important to practice self love by fuelling your passions and feeding your mind with positive information, which both contribute greatly to the formation of creative ideas and your sense of self worth.